-One travel nurse, who we’ll call “Anne”, shared her experience about covering a shortage during a labor strike in Minnesota.
-Fortunately, she had already been licensed in Minnesota and was recruited to begin work within a few days.
-The credentialing process happened quicker than usual since the hospital was desperate for help.
+One travel nurse — we’ll call her Anne — shared her experience about covering a shortage during a labor strike in Minnesota.
+She had already been licensed in Minnesota and was recruited to begin work within a few days.
+Since the hospital was desperate for help, the credentialing process happened quicker than usual.

-At first, she struggled with feeling like a “traitor”.
-Her fellow nurses were on strike, demanding safer work environments, better nurse to patient ratios, and increased pay.
+At first, she struggled with feeling like a traitor.
+Her fellow nurses were on strike, demanding safer work environments, better nurse-to-patient ratios, and increased pay.
 As nurses, we are all familiar with these issues.
 That’s what made the choice to take over their shifts so difficult.
-It felt like she wasn’t supporting them the way she should.
+It felt like she wasn’t supporting those nurses the way she should.

-In addition, the time and money the hospital must spend in increased staffing costs and administrative headaches is a powerful incentive for them to quickly seek an agreement with the staff nurses.
+Besides, the time and money the hospital must spend in increased staffing costs and administrative headaches is a powerful incentive to quickly seek an agreement with the staff nurses.

-Over the last decade, there have been 24 major labor strikes involving nurses.
+Over the last decade, there have been almost 40 major labor strikes involving nurses.
 These disputes often involved a collective bargaining agreement or labor contract which was up for renewal.
-The longest of these lasted 29 days.

-Negotiations on these multi-year contracts can break down when two sides aren’t able to come up with an acceptable compromise.
-At that point, the union will hold a vote on whether or not to strike.
-Sometimes, the hospital will initiate a lockout to gain a more favorable bargaining position.
+Negotiations on these multi-year contracts can break down when the two sides aren’t able to come up with an acceptable compromise.
+At that point, the union holds a vote on whether or not to strike.
+Sometimes, the hospital initiates a lockout to gain a more favorable bargaining position.

-Unions and hospitals are legally required to give notice at least 10 days in advance of a strike or lockout.
+Unions and hospitals are legally required to give at least 10 days notice of a strike or lockout.
 This gives both parties a deadline to negotiate an agreement or make arrangements for patient transfer and continuing care with the use of temporary staff.

 For nurses like Anne who choose to provide care during these tension-filled times, the experience can be rather difficult, and at times, overwhelming.

-For the next two days, they were administering drug tests and physical exams, processing I-9 forms, completing continuing education classes, and being prepped for their first day of work.
+For the next two days, the travel nurses were administered drug tests and physical exams, processed I-9 forms, completed continuing education classes, and were prepped for their first day of work.

 At first, it was overwhelming to ride past the strikers each morning, but after a while, it became easier.
 The patients would occasionally ask questions, but the travel nurses had been given scripted responses to use by the hospital administration.